 I make chile ancho meatballs in the opening kitchen scene of the award-winning documentary film, “Truly Texas Mexican.”

 The documentry was screened as “Official Selection” at the Sonoma International Film Festival and the festival asked me to make this cooking video, which screened alongside the documentary at the festival!
-A few weeks later, the cooking video was repeated at the prestigious and wonderful XicanIndie Film Festival where the “Truly Texas Mexican” was also an “Official Selection.”
+A few weeks later, the cooking video was screened at the prestigious and wonderful XicanIndie Film Festival where “Truly Texas Mexican” was also an “Official Selection” and won Best Director, Best Documentary.
 Thank you to both festivals!

 The recipe is below the video.
 I hope you enjoy this, my first cooking video on my website.